Tips For Your Kid’s Healthy Hairs

 Type of Hairs your child has

 Oily hairs need to be shampooed more frequently while non-oily, straight hairs need less shampooing.
-Curly and dry hairs need shampoo only once in a week.
+Curly and dry hairs need shampoo only once a week.

 Always tie hair before going to bed